 Adam Sandler (Dracula), Andy Samberg (Jonathan), Selena Gomez (Mavis Dracula), Asher Blinkoff (Dennis), Mel Brooks (Vlad Dracula), Kevin James (Frankenstein), Steve Buscemi (Wayne), David Spade (Griffin), Keegan-Michael Key (Murray), Megan Mullaly (Grandma Linda), Nick Offerman (Grandpa Mike), Dana Carvey (Dana), Rob Riggle (Bela), Fran Drescher (Eunice), Molly Shannon (Wanda), Johnny Solomon (Blobby), Sunny Sandler (Baby Dennis), Chris Kattan (Kakie), Jon Lovitz (Phantom of the Opera), Rose Abdoo (Ticket Agent)

 Hotel Transylvania (2012) didn’t do much for me.
-The term ‘Adam Sandler Comedy’ will fairly much dampen one’s enthusiasm before one even enters a theatre.
-And while he seemed less smug and obnoxious than usual as Dracula (even if the cheesy fake accent wore on one’s nerves – as it also does here), the film’s crime was in reducing the Famous Monsters from the 1930s Golden Age of Horror to little more than inane caricatures in a children’s cartoon.
+The term ‘Adam Sandler Comedy’ has the ability to fairly much dampen one’s enthusiasm before one even enters a theatre.
+And while he seemed less smug and obnoxious than usual as Dracula (even if the cheesy fake accent wore on one’s nerves – as it also does here), the film’s crime was in reducing the Famous Monsters from the 1930s Golden Age of Horror to inane caricatures in a children’s cartoon.
 For anyone over the age of ten and certainly anyone with a love of classic monster movies, the most the film had to offer was some occasionally amusingly silly and incongruous gags thrown in the direction of the various monsters.